Topics Map > IT Operations > Service Desk

 On many applications, you will be able to save to other drives on your client machine, such as a USB device or additional hard drive.

-Saving to your iPad
+Saving locally to your iPad from the Citrix Workspace for iPad app

 Logging Out